 The outdoors is your greatest gym.
-It’s free, it’s convenient and it’s there wherever you go.
+It’s free, it’s convenient, it’s there wherever you go, and there are so many ways to exercise outdoors.
 Whilst it’s great to make the effort to get fit in whichever way suits you, gym retention statistics make for depressing reading.

 About 80% of gym members will either not be going to the gym or will have significantly reduced their visits after three months.
 It’s the old 80/20 rule, you’ll always get about 20% of hardcore gym goers but the other 80% lose their mojo.
 Part of the reason is the effort it takes to get to the gym in the first place as well as the cost and, in my view, the uninspiring environment.

 Exercising outdoors is more convenient, low cost and mentally stimulating than working out in a gym.
 There is far more to it than just physique benefits, such as:

 - Being outdoors can make us feel more alive and energised.

 - Connecting with nature.
 We are natural beings, not designed to sit inside as much as we do.
 Being outside is our natural state of being.

 - Sunlight provides Vitamin D. It’s virtually impossible to get enough vitamin D from food.
 We need to expose our skin to sunlight for the body to make enough vitamin D.

 - Natural daylight boosts mood and endorphins.It helps our biorhythms, helping us to be energised or sleepy at the right times.